sindresorhus/type-fest/.github/contributing.md

 	- If it makes sense, also write a negative test using [`expectError()`](https://github.com/SamVerschueren/tsd#expecterrorfunction).
 - Don't use one-character type names like `T` and `U`.
 Use descriptive names.
 See the existing types for inspiration.
 - Write a good documentation comment that includes:
-	- Write a short and clear description of the type does.
+	- Write a short and clear description of what the type does.
 	- Write about some real-world use-cases where it can be useful.
 (It can be hard sometimes for users to see where they would use something)
 	- Example code block with a realistic example.
 	- At the bottom, explain how the type works.
 Some types can be quite advanced and hard to understand.
 We can use this opportunity to teach users.